Azure/ARO-RP/docs/prepare-a-shared-rp-development-environment.md

 # Environment file

 1. Choose the resource group prefix.
 The resource group location will be appended to the prefix to make the resource group name.
+Be unique here, just going with "v4" will run you into collisions with existing deployments?

    ```bash
    RESOURCEGROUP_PREFIX=v4